How to become an immigration adviser (non-government)

 To specialise in immigration as a barrister or solicitor, it would be useful if you could do some of your training in this area of work.
 You can find more information about solicitor and barrister training from The Law Society and The Bar Council.

 You do not have to have a law degree, or any degree, to give immigration advice regulated by the Office of the Immigration Services Commissioner (OISC).

-This is generally a quicker route and you can decide which areas of immigration, asylum and nationality law you want to do.
-The three levels of regulation are:
+This may be a quicker route and you can decide which areas of immigration, asylum and nationality law you want to do.
+The 3 levels of regulation are:

-- level 1 - basic immigration advice within the Immigration Rules - a minimum of 3 months' or 40 hours' experience gained in the last two years
+- level 1 - basic immigration advice within the Immigration Rules - a minimum of 3 months' or 40 hours' experience gained in the last 2 years

 - level 2 - more complex work, including applications outside the Immigration Rules - a minimum of 12 months' or 120 hours' experience

 - level 3 - includes appeals work and a minimum of 24 months' or 240 hours' experience

 To register with the OISC, you'll need to attend training, pass an exam and meet their standards.

 - you'll need to register with the Office of the Immigration Services Commissioner

 It may be an advantage if you can speak another language.